Anan-Wu-XMU/SVM-M/README.md

 * SVM-M

-The SVM-M repository incldues all scripts for structure elucidation of natural products.
+The SVM-M repository includes all scripts for the SVM-M structure elucidation of natural products.
 It contains two parts:

    1. Given all intial conformers of a candidate strucure, automated calculation of 13C/1H NMR cheimical shifts at the xOPBE/6-311+G(2D,P) level of theory.
 Geometry optimzations, conformational analysis, NMR calculations and Boltzman average are performed automatically